multi-software-co/Emoji-Library-and-Utilities/README.md

 ## Instructions

-The easiest way to make use of this repository is to just put **Categories.csv** and **EmojiAnnotations-en.json** into your project, along with **EmojiUtilities.swift**, and use the code there to parse and load the emojis into your project.
+The easiest way to make use of this repository is to just include this package as a dependency using Swift Package Manager and including the **EmojiUtilities** product as a dependency by adding `.product(name: "EmojiUtilities", package: "Emoji-Library-and-Utilities"),` to your target.
+Then use `loadEmojiGroups` (more info below) to parse and load the emojis into your project.

 ## The Data Files